hsoft/xibless/docs/api/view.rst

         *Numeric*.
 The height of the view.
 Equivalent to ``[self frame].size.height]``.

-    .. method:: packToCorner(corner)
+    .. method:: packToCorner(corner[, margin])

-        :param corner: A :ref:`corner-constants`.
+        :param corner: A :ref:`corner-constants`
+        :param margin: Numeric

         Send the view to a specified corner of its super view.
 It doesn't care if there's already something in there, so if you send two views in the same corner, they're going to overlap.
-        To place views relatively to each other, use :meth:`packRelativeTo`
+        To place views relatively to each other, use :meth:`packRelativeTo`.

+        You can override default margins by specifying a ``margin`` argument.

-    .. method:: packRelativeTo(other, side[, align])
+    .. method:: packRelativeTo(other, side[, align, margin])

-        :param other: A :class:`View` instance.
+        :param other: A :class:`View` instance
-        :param side: A :ref:`side-constants`.
+        :param side: A :ref:`side-constants`
-        :param align: A :ref:`side-constants`.
+        :param align: A :ref:`side-constants`
+        :param margin: Numeric

         Sends the view at the side of another view, specified by ``other``.
 The way the view is placed next to the other is specified by ``side`` and ``align``. ``side`` tells at which